This is a story…

 Then, I fell off.

-It is this strange thing I do that I am learning to master about myself—I just stop things I enjoy doing after a certain point.
-But as I learn more about myself and what truly lights me up, that issue has faded.
+It is this strange thing I do (one that I am learning to master about myself)—I just stop things I enjoy doing after a certain point.
+But as I learn more about myself and what truly lights me up, that issue has faded (slightly).
+Consistency is still tricky.

 I re-engaged with the site in April 2023, and again in March of 2024.
-I am in 100%, so I will continue to grow this into a sort of super-awesome-rad-helping-book-and-self-improvement-and-travel blog.
+I am in 100%, so I will continue to grow this into a sort of super-awesome-rad-book-and-self-improvement-and-travel blog.

 Hope you stick around.